 Why haven‘t I heard of this before?

 Do you remember when hockey players didn‘t wear helmets?
-Today, a player is not allowed on the ice without one.
+Today, a player is not allowed on the floor without one.
 Why?
 Because research proved that the risk of head injuries could be reduced with the use of helmets, and they were made mandatory.
 Seat belt use is another example of how research eventually impacts society.Through independent lab tests, it was discovered that dangerous bacteria were present in equipment.
 Change requires research, and research takes time.

 Why is it a BIG Deal?

 Modern protective sports equipment, with its space age, open cell, foam padding has produced the perfect breeding ground for bacteria.
 Of an even greater concern, the overuse of antibiotics has created a resistance to infection treatments and has allowed new strains of bacteria to evolve.
 They are deadly, difficult to treat, and within hours can leave a victim with permanent skin and bone damage.
 Some infections have even resulted in player deaths.